Electronic recycling legislation by state

 Who is covered by the Pennsylvania Covered Device Recycling Act

-Households, and small business (less than 50 employees)
+- Small business (less than 50 employees)

 For information about the Pennsylvania Covered Device Recycling Act, visit the Pennsylvania Department of Environmental Protection website.